 Again, it can sometimes be a mix of both, especially if someone has found themselves in a culture they can’t stand.
 But the desire to leave a bad situation is a powerful motivator, and can make someone appear much more interested in your company than they might otherwise be.
 (The ideal case here is that the person isn’t actually looking for a new job when they learn about yours.)

-Asking them what they’re proudest of accomplishing in their current role can serve two purposes — simply providing useful information about what kind of work interests them, as well as subtly surfacing whether they feel appreciated for that effort by their current manager.
+As a way to try and sort out what’s really going on, asking them what they’re proudest of accomplishing in their current role can serve two purposes — simply providing useful information about what kind of work interests them, as well as subtly surfacing whether they feel appreciated for that effort by their current manager.
 Alternately, ask them to describe the culture at their current workplace; by shifting the focus away from them specifically and to their employer, you are giving them implicit permission to lower their guard a bit.
 And no matter what you ask, pay as much attention to how they talk as to what they say; if they’re really just fleeing, you will likely notice a sense of relief as they talk about a future away from their current company.

 This last one is for when you’re struggling with whether or not to keep someone in the organization: